Who is Thomas Jude?

 Teaching and Beyond

 After graduation, I returned to my roots in the public school system, teaching as a Band Director and Music Teacher for Mingo County Schools for nine years.
-During that time, I gained invaluable experience guiding young musicians on their own creative journeys.
+During that time, I gained invaluable experience guiding young musicians and playing in community ensembles.

 More recently, I stepped into a new role as the Museum and Communications Manager at the West Virginia Mine Wars Museum.
 Though it’s a bit of a change from teaching, I still find ways to stay connected to music and my community.